vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## What's New

 - Updated Commission-VCFHost to New-VCFCommissionedHost.
 Commission-VCFHost will still work for backwards compatability for a period of time.
 - Updated Decommission-VCFHost to Remove-VCFCommissionedHost.
+Decommission-VCFHost will still work for backwards compatability for a period of time.
-Deommission-VCFHost will still work for backwards compatability for a period of time.
+- Updated Connect-VCFManager to Request-VCFToken.
+Connect-VCFManager will still work for backwards compatability for a period of time.
 - Tweaked all cmdlets to use correct standard output and error streams.

 ## Documentation